naturallaw777/Sovran_SystemsOS/custom-add-ons.md

 ```
 Then press enter.

-Next type or paste the codes below *(Sovran_SystemsOS Features)* into the termainl/nano window.
+Next type or paste the codes below *(Code for each Feature)* each on their own line into the termainl/nano window right above the last `}`

 Once done, press `ctr s` then `ctr x` to save and exit.